dreamer2368/magudi/README.md

 This saves the gradient magnitude in `Grad0.txt`.
 Gradient vector (forcing) will be saved as `AcousticMonopole.gradient.controlRegion.dat`.
 Additionally, solutions at designated timesteps are saved.
 These will be required for adjoint simulation.
 Please check the code to see more optional arguments for `adjoint`.

 ### Gradient accuracy check by finite-difference
 We check the gradient accuracy by applying the control forcing along the gradient direction.
-In `magudi.inp`, change the `control_forcing_switch` flag,
+In `magudi.inp`, change the `controller_switch` flag,
 ```
 controller_switch = true
 ```